Our Vision for Forest School

 Recognised Forest School status

-PaWS Forest school has worked hard to become a Recognised Forest School Provider.
-This is like a quality assurance scheme from the Forest School Association.
-It shows that we have met the six nationally agreed principles of a Forest School.
+PaWS Forest school has worked hard to become endorsed as a Recognised Forest School Provider by the national Forest School Association.
+This is like a quality assurance scheme that shows that you have met certain standards and criteria in line with six nationally agreed principles of a Forest School.
+This is particularly applicable to our Early Years and Year 1 provision.

 - It is a long-term inspirational and transformational process.